supermassivedb/supermassive/readme.md

 # SUPERMASSIVE
-SuperMassive is a highly scalable, in-memory, distributed, sharded, fault-tolerant, and self-healing key-value database.
+SuperMassive is a massively scalable, in-memory, distributed, sharded, fault-tolerant, and self-healing key-value database.

+> [!IMPORTANT]
+> SuperMassive is in active development and is not ready for production use.

 ## Features
 - **Highly scalable** Scale horizontally with ease.